 In accordance with normal commercial practice the academy has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides unlimited cover on any one claim and the cost for the year ended 31 August 2017 was included in the total RPA payment of £14,360 (2016 - £18,225).
+The insurance provides cover up to £1,000,000 on any one claim and the cost for the period ended 31 August 2018 was £14,880 (2017: £14,360).
 The cost of this insurance is included in the total insurance cost.